 WHERE schemaname != 'information_schema'

 From the above query, we can observe the details about whether the tables have the indexes on them, rules, triggers, and security associated with it.

 There is one more way to retrieve the list of the tables of the particular database.
 We can use the following query statement using the following query as that tables table inside the information_schema stores the details of the tables of the database.

 ORDER BY table_name;

-We can observe three records are retrieved instead of two as this query retrieves the views along with tables and remote_educba_data is the view present in the educba database.
+We can observe that three records are retrieved instead of two as this query retrieves the views along with tables, and remote_educba_data is the view in the educba database.

 Conclusion – PostgreSQL Show Tables

 We can show all the tables of a particular database in PostgreSQL using either of the three ways that include the metacommands of the psql utility, using the pg_tables table of pg_catalog, and using the tables table of information_schema.

 We hope that this EDUCBA information on “PostgreSQL Show Tables” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.